Italian Motorcycle Brands

 Malaguti Logo

 As its logo, the brand has chosen the textual name of the company and the graphic image of the letter “M” inside a red circle.
 This icon resembles the shape of a motorcycle helmet with a visor forming the graphic design of the letter.
-The text of the name and the sign is made in bright red color – the color of victory, success, and the desire to move only forward.
-The latter is reinforced by the graphics of the text, the font of which has serifs running from right to left as a symbol of the headwind.
+The text of the name and the sign is bright red – the color of victory, success, and the desire to move only forward.
+The graphics of the text reinforce the latter, the font of which has serifs running from right to left as a symbol of the headwind.

 Minarelli